NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 ## Congratulations!

-You should be able to create a primitive in the viewport and view the Object Info at the world position `[0,0,0]`.
+You should be able to create a prim in the viewport and view the Object Info at the world position `[0,0,0]`.

 ![](./Images/step3_end_viewport.PNG)